signfang/DrumMachinePO/README.md

 As the sync signal is just a mono sound, if the volume is too low it might not get detected by the Pocket Operators.

+Also, SY4/SY5 only appears when you ​connect the line-in cable to the PO.

 **License info**